FactoryBoy/factory_boy/docs/recipes.rst

           attribute is defined on the :class:`~factory.django.DjangoModelFactory` subclass, a second ``save()`` is performed *after* the call to ``_create()``.

-          Code working with signals should thus override the :meth:`~factory.Factory._generate` method.
+          Code working with signals should thus use the :meth:`~factory.django.mute_signals` decorator

 Simple Many-to-many relationship